 The Administrative Office of the Montgomery County Circuit Court serves as a conduit for many judicial and non-judicial operations of the court.
 The Court Administrator’s role is to facilitate the administrative responsibilities of the court and develop policies to enhance systems performance while maintaining the independence of the judiciary.
-The Circuit Court employs approximately 140 support staff who perform daily functions in the following departments and divisions:
+The Circuit Court employs approximately 140 support staff in the following departments and divisions:

 Essential Responsibilities of Court Administration*

-Fiscal Administration - prepare and guide the court budgets through the local and state government review processes; administer the accounting, purchasing, payroll, and financial control functions of approximately a $10 million court budget; and processing and management of Grants.
+Fiscal Administration - prepare and guide the court budgets through the local and state government review processes; administer the accounting, purchasing, payroll, and financial control functions of an approximately $10 million court budget; and processing and management of grants.

 Human Resources – advertise, interview and select candidates to fill court vacancies; administer wage, salary, and performance appraisal systems; and counsel court employees and facilitate personnel matters for judicial staff.

 Caseflow Management and Statistics - through data collection and analysis, evaluate pending caseloads, assist the Clerk of the Court in data validation, and develop systems that support effective case processing management.
-For additional information, visit the court’s Differentiated Case Management, Quality Control and Publications pages
+For more information, visit the Court’s Differentiated Case Management (DMC), Quality Control and Publications pages

 Information Management - monitor system performance to milestones established by the court, informing court system employees of events that are outside the performance measures established by the court, and trigger the appropriate means of intervention.

-Jury Management - oversee the court’s jury system to ensure efficient and cost-effective policies and procedures for managing juries.
-For additional information, visit Montgomery County Circuit Court's Jury Service page.
+Jury Management - oversee the Court’s jury system to ensure efficient and cost-effective policies and procedures for managing juries.
+For more information, visit Montgomery County Circuit Court's Jury Service page.

 Space Management (Facilities) - manage physical space to assure access to all citizens, to provide adequate room for work and circulation, and to instill public confidence in compliance with the Americans with Disabilities Act.